The ET Pybus Sculpture Project was conceived in January 2013.

 The story of ET Pybus is a story of success and he was referred to as the Steve Jobs of Wenatchee Valley.

-See this article: E.T.
+E.T.
 Pybus: The Steve Jobs of Wenatchee

 From humble beginnings, Elliot Thomas Pybus came from England and immigrated into the United States of America.

-The bronze cast stands seven feet high and is mounted on a steel pedestal of one and a half feet high, making the total height of the sculpturee eight and a half feet.
+The sculptor Lance Dooley was chosen to create a 7 foot tall sculpture of ET Pybus.
+The bronze cast stands seven feet high and is mounted on a steel pedestal of one and a half feet high, making the total height of the sculpturee eight and a half feet. |

 Click here for Article in Wenatchee World - April 23, 2013